sharebravery/base-dex-app/docs/security.md

   signature + expiry on every protected route (`/v1/profile`, `/v1/settings`,
   `/v1/watchlist`, `/v1/trades*`).

-## 0x allowlists
+## Router allowlist

 - `TransactionService` refuses to sign an approve whose spender does not equal the injected `allowedSpender`, and refuses to sign a swap whose `quote.transactionTo` does not equal the injected `allowedSettler`.
-- Both allowlisted addresses come from build-time constants (Base mainnet 0x contracts) and are held constant across a session; they are NOT taken from the quote payload directly.
+- Both allowlisted addresses come from build-time constants pointing at the KyberSwap Base router (`0x6131B5fae19EA4f9D964eAc0408E4408b66337b5`) and are held constant across a session; they are NOT taken from the quote payload.
+- The demo path never reaches these guards — the route-preview quote carries `transactionData: null` and `TradeExecutor` short-circuits before signing.
+  The checks stay in place to prevent regressions if the `/route/build` broadcast path is ever wired.

 ## Exact approval policy